-Name of Committee and Membership Principal Functions of the Committee Meetings in 2014 • Evaluates annually the appropriate level of compensation for the Board of Directors and committee service by non- employee members of the Board of Directors.
-Prepares a report on executive compensation to be included in the Corporation's proxy statement for its annual meeting of stockholders or its annual report on Form 10-K. • Reviews and approves severance or termination arrangements to be made with executive officers.
+Name of Committee and Membership Principal Functions of the Committee Meetings in 2014 Evaluates annually the appropriate level of compensation for the Board of Directors and committee service by non-employee members of the Board of Directors.
+Prepares a report on executive compensation to be included in the Corporation's proxy statement for its annual meeting of stockholders or its annual report on Form 10-K. Reviews and approves severance or termination arrangements to be made with executive officers.
 Reviews and monitors risks related to compensation policies and practices, and reviews with the Board of Directors, at least annually, any issues regarding assessment and mitigation of risk factors affecting the Corporation related to the Corporation's compensation policies and practices.
-Nominating and Corporate Governance Committee Caroline W. Nahas, Chair Howard M. Berk • Identifies and recommends to the Board of Directors individuals qualified to serve as directors of the Corporation and on committees of the Board of Directors.
-3 Meetings Gilbert T. Ray Reviews annually and advises the Board of Directors with respect to the Board of Directors' composition, size, frequency of meetings, and any other aspects of procedures of the Board of Directors and its committees.
+Nominating and Corporate Governance Committee Caroline W. Nahas, Chair Howard M. Berk Gilbert T. Ray Identifies and recommends to the Board of Directors individuals qualified to serve as directors of the Corporation and on committees of the Board of Directors.
+Reviews annually and advises the Board of Directors with respect to the Board of Directors' composition, size, frequency of meetings, and any other aspects of procedures of the Board of Directors and its committees.
 Develops and recommends to the Board of Directors a set of corporate governance guidelines applicable to the Corporation; reviews periodically, and at least annually, the corporate governance guidelines adopted by the Board of Directors to assure that they are appropriate for the Corporation and comply with the requirements of the NYSE; and recommends any desirable changes to the Board of Directors.
 Reviews periodically with management the Corporation's policies and programs in such areas as charitable contributions.
-Reviews periodically the Corporation's Global Code of Conduct and Code of Conduct for Non-Employee Directors and makes recommendations to the Board of Directors for any changes deemed appropriate.
-Oversees the evaluation of the Board of Directors as a whole and evaluates and reports to the Board of Directors on the performance and effectiveness of the Board of Directors.
+Reviews periodically the Corporation's Global Code of Conduct and Code of Conduct for Non-Employee Directors and makes recommendations to the Board of Directors as a whole and evaluates and reports to the Board of Directors.
+Oversees the evaluation of the Board of Directors as a whole and evaluates and reports to the Board of Directors.
 Oversees and reviews policies with respect to assessment and management of risks associated with the Board of Directors' organization, membership and structure, succession planning, corporate governance, independence, and the performance and effectiveness of the Board of Directors.
+3 Meetings